tjhu/vscode-octave-debug/README.md

 ## Future work

-* Add support for all data type (only support string currently).
+* Add support for all data type (only support 1D currently).
+* Add support for setFunctionBreakpoints.

 ## Credit